idelchi/wslint/README.md

     wslint [flags] [path ...]

-You can specify one or more glob patterns (or simply paths) as path arguments.
+Paths can be specified as one or more glob patterns or simple file paths.

-Use quotes to avoid shell expansion.
+Enclose path arguments in quotes to prevent shell expansion.

 ## Examples